iainctduncan/papers/source/design.rst

 using a typical signal vector size of 32 or 64 samples (CTN: Lyon 2006, 67).
 (Signal vector size is user configurable in standalone Max, and is locked to 64 samples in Ableton Live.)
-Max timers are also implemented such that this degree of jitter does not accumulate over time, something I have verified in extensives tests during development.
+Max timers are also implemented such that this degree of jitter does not accumulate over time, something I have verified in extensive tests during development.
 This means we have a way to work with realtime events at levels of latency and temporal accuracy that are appropriate for live performances with highly trained musicians.